Why do you need accurate SVOC testing of soil?

 When you get the results how reliable are they?

-Every result we provide is backed by a wealth of validation data, both from in-house studies, external proficiency testing schemes, like Contest, and accreditation from such bodies as mCERTS, UKAS and New Jersey DEP OQA.
+Every result we provide is backed by a wealth of validation data, both from in-house studies, external proficiency testing schemes, like Contest, and accreditation from UKAS.
 For full accreditation schedule highlight the links opposite.

 Experience Chemex have been involved in a number of monitoring projects locally, at the Mildenhall US Air base, as well as internationally in Sevran, the Congo and Yemen.